matthias-samwald/find-me-evidence/README.md

 1. Download Apache Tomcat and Apache Solr

-2. Copy /example/solr to your SOLR_HOME and replace solrconfig.xml, schema.xml and synonyms.txt from collection1
+2. Copy example/solr to your SOLR_HOME and replace solrconfig.xml, schema.xml and synonyms.txt from collection1

 3. Copy solr_configuration/solr.xml to CATALINA_HOME/conf/Catalina/localhost (point to your SOLR_HOME and Solr WebApp)

-4. Copy the jars from solr/example/lib/ext into your container's main lib directory
+4. Copy all jars from example/lib/ext into your container's main lib directory (CATALINA_HOME/lib)

 5. Copy solr_configuration/collection2 to SOLR_HOME/solr and use the Core Admin to add the core